gillchristian/gillchristian.github.io/public/articles/ts-earch-devlog-crazy-idea.md

 on developing a real useful version.

-I plan to share my experiece in this devlog because I want to keep track of how the project evolves and what I learn and the things I discover along the way.
+I plan to share my experiece in this devlog because I want to keep track of how the project evolves, what I learn and the things I discover along the way.
 Also, I guess it will be interesting and useful to others too.
 To get started I think it makes sense to share how I came up with this idea, what I’ve done already and what is ahead.

 <p>
 <div class="centered">